Best Medical Bill Negotiation Services Compared (2026)

 Bill types coveredHospital, physician, imaging, lab, and other medical billsHospital bills onlyPrimarily hospital billsNonprofit hospital bills only

-What’s includedError review, negotiation, financial assistance applications, appealsError review, negotiation, 501(r) charity care screeningDedicated advocate, negotiation, appeals, financial assistanceCharity care applications only (no negotiation)
+What’s includedMulti-strategy: error correction, financial assistance, insurer disputes, direct settlementError review, negotiation, 501(r) charity care screeningDedicated advocate, negotiation, appeals, financial assistanceCharity care applications only (no negotiation)

 Typical timeline4–8 weeksA few weeksVaries by caseVaries (charity care processing)